OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/nodejs/Readme.md

 1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
       > NOTE: When you create your app registration, you will create an App ID and App password - make sure you keep these for later.

-2. Setup for Bot
+2. Setup for Bot:
-  - Also, register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&tabs=userassigned).
+  - Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&tabs=userassigned).
   - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
   - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.